rishab2818/flightdata_cspvtltd/backend/README.md

    - Launch a Celery worker with autoscale bounds derived from your CPU/RAM.
      On Windows, Celery falls back to the `solo` pool (autoscale disabled) because the prefork pool is unsupported.
+   - Build and install the `flightdata_rust` extension automatically with [`maturin`](https://www.maturin.rs/) if it is not already available.
+This Rust extension powers the fast file parsers used by Celery tasks and lives under `backend/rust/flightdata_rust`.
+Pass `--no-build-rust` if you have preinstalled the wheel and want to skip the build step.

+Windows users: see `WINDOWS.md` for a PowerShell-first walk-through, including the Visual Studio Build Tools download link.

+Rust (cargo) must be on your PATH for the automatic build.
+Install it from https://rustup.rs/ if you do not already have it.

 Access the API at `http://<host>:<port>/docs` and the MinIO console at `http://<host>:9090`.
 Press `Ctrl+C` to stop uvicorn and Celery; the Docker